Lineage¶

 Figure 4 shows Egeria's architecture for lineage.
 There are three parts to it:

-• Lineage capture - through the integration daemon and Data Engine Proxy servers, metadata about data sources and the surrounding processing is captured and shared through open metadata.
+Lineage capture - through the integration daemon servers, metadata about data sources and the surrounding processing is captured and shared through open metadata.
 It is possible that one service is capturing particular types of data sources and another is capturing processes.

-• Preservation and Use - Once the lineage graphs are assembled, the lineage can be viewed and analysed from a business perspective.
+Preservation and Use - Once the lineage graphs are assembled, the lineage can be viewed and analysed from a business perspective.
 Could, for example, the operation of the digital landscape be optimized?
 Lineage is accessible through standard open metadata queries.
-However, since the lineage data is large, lineage is automatically captured and stored in the Lineage Warehouse.
+However, since the lineage data is typically large, lineage can be distributed via the integration daemon to a Lineage Warehouse.
 This optimizes the lineage graphs for quick retrieval and analysis.
 Its presence allows lineage data to be regularly archived from the operational open metadata ecosystem.
 This is particularly important in regulated industries where lineage for critical reports may need to be kept for many years.

 The three parts of the lineage architecture are summarized in figure 4.

-Figure 4: The lineage architecture showing the three phases of (1) lineage capture typically through Egeria's automated cataloguing capabilities, (2) automated and human stewardship coordinated by the engine host server to stitch the lineage contributions together into full data flows, and finally (3) lineage preservation and use in the Lineage Warehouse.
+Figure 4: The lineage architecture showing the three phases of (1) lineage capture typically through Egeria's automated cataloguing capabilities, (2) automated and human stewardship to stitch the lineage contributions together into full data flows, and finally (3) lineage preservation and use in the lineage warehouse.

 Capturing lineage has both a static and a dynamic aspect to it.